Got a question that’s not listed here? Email us at email@example.com or call the office 905-923-3268.

 Q: My child loves LEGO, they will be so excited to build!

-A: We are 95% programming and only 5% build as the children go through the programming levels.
-Understanding how to move a robot and command it is our first commitment.
-There are programs we offer later where children will get instruction and support for lego robot building.
+At E-Bots, understanding how to move a robot and command it is our first commitment.
+There may be programs we offer later where children will get instruction and support for lego robot building.
 Traditional “static” lego building is very different to building a robot on the move!

 Q: My child has done a robotics class somewhere else